wp-plugins/stripe-woocommerce-addon/readme.txt

 6. Bundles with Official Stripe® API Libraries.
 7. Can work with test/sandbox mode of Stripe accounts for testing purpose.
 8. Uses Token method to charge Credit Cards rather sending sensitive card details to stripe directly as prescribed by Stripe.
-9. This plugin requires SSL on merchant site  prescribed <a href="https://stripe.com/help/ssl">Here</a> based on PCI Compliance & Offical Stripe review to Use SSL
+9. This plugin requires SSL on merchant site as described <a href="https://stripe.com/help/ssl">here</a>.
 10. Single checkbox to put it in live/test mode.
 11. Single checkbox to put it in Authorize or Authorize & Capture.
 12. This plugin Support to accept card types.